Z-Zen/Duo-CD/README.md

 # Duo-CD
-Duo calculator for Crimson Desert created with Claude Code.
+Duo calculator for Crimson Desert created with Claude Code (Opus 4.6).

 # How it works